-Saving time and money along with optimizing customer experience can be a challenge for WooCommerce online store owners.
-But excitingly WooCommerce optimization can be done not only by creating something new but also by improving what you already have.
+Saving time and money along with optimizing the customer experience can be a challenge for WooCommerce online store owners.
+But excitingly, WooCommerce optimization can be done not only by creating something new but also by improving what you already have.

 Check Website speed and loading times

 Most importantly, your store’s slow loading speed can cost you sales and lose customers.
 On the other hand, optimal load times boost conversions and create repeated purchases.
 According to research, the ideal site loading time for peak conversions is between 1.8 to 2.7 seconds.
 Here are free tools available online to know your speed score:

 - Page Speed Insights by Google checks the loading speed for both desktop and mobile